So, you want to keep your house clean with kids but feel completely paralyzed by the constant mess?

 In my experience, the younger they are, the easier it is to get them in the habit of putting things away.

-20 Simple Solutions To Keeping A Clean House With Kids
+19 Realistic Solutions To Keeping A Clean House With Kids

-Let me first remind you that life with kids is inevitably messy, complicated and overwhelming at times.
+Life with kids is inevitably messy, complicated and overwhelming at times.

 Your goal should not be to have a picture perfect home at all times.